Edge mappings of graphs: Ramsey type parameters: The appearance of -fixed copies of or -free/exclusive copies of : and

 The lower bound of (2c) was obtained in \cite{AC} for $K_2$ and $K_{1,3}$.
 Here we prove it for $P_4$ and $K_{1,3}$.
 For the proof, it is enough to define $f \in F_9$ with no $f$-fixed copies of $P_4$ and $K_{1,3}$, neither $f$-free copies of $K_3$.
 Consider a partition $A\cup B\cup C=V(K_9)$ with $|A|=|B|=|C|=3$.
 For any edge $e$ contained in any of the parts, we let $f(e)=e$; and for all crossing edges, we will have $f(e)\neq e$.
 This ensures that there is no $f$-fixed copy of $K_{1,3}$ or $P_4$.
 There are 27 crossing edges, and there are 27 crossing triangles (a crossing triangle is a triangle that contains one vertex from each of $A$, $B$, and $C$), and using Hall's theorem it is easy to see that there is a one-to-one mapping $\eta$ between crossing edges and crossing triangles in such a way that $e \subset \eta(e)$ for all crossing edges $e$.
 So if we let $f(e)$ be one of the other two edges of $\eta(e)$, then there do not exist any $f$-free copies of $K_3$.

-The lower bound of (2d) is a special case of the lower bound of (1).
-To obtain the upper bound, let n be an integer and let $f \in F_n$ be a function such that $K_n$ contains neither $f$-fixed copies of $T$, nor $f$-free copies of $K_4$.
+The lower bound of (2d) is a special case of the lower bound of part (1) of Theorem 1.
+To obtain the upper bound, let $n$ be an integer and let $f \in F_n$ be a function such that $K_n$ contains neither $f$-fixed copies of $T$, nor $f$-free copies of $K_4$.